-Reset Only: (Resetting may take up to a minute) Options include:

-- TCP/IP settings: Set TCP/IP Configuration to DHCP & BOOTP, its default setting.
-This requires that the Rack PDU receive its TCP/IP settings from a DHCP or BOOTP server.
-See "View the result of the test DNS in the Last Query Response field."
-EAPoL is reset to disabled. - Event configuration: Reset all changes to event configuration, by event and by group, to their default settings. - Guest PDU lost communication alarms by removing corresponding guest PDUs. - · Host Display ID and Remove all Guest PDUs. - · RPDU to Defaults. - · For NPS groups:
+- Reset Only (Resetting may take up to a minute) Options include: - TCP/IP settings: Set the TCP/IP Configuration to DHCP & BOOTP, its default setting.
+This request requires that the Rack PDU receive its TCP/IP settings from a DHCP or BOOTP server.
+See "View the result of the test DNS in the Last Query Response field" on the web page.
+EAPoL is reset to disabled.

+Event configuration: Reset all changes to event configuration, by event and by group, to their default settings.

+Guest PDU: lost communication alarms by removing corresponding Guest PDUs.

+Host Display ID: and Remove all Guest PDUs.

+RPDU: to Defaults.

+For NPS groups:

-Guest PDU lost Communication alarms by removing corresponding guest PDUs.
+Guest PDU lost Communication alarms by removing corresponding Guest PDUs.

-Host Display ID and remove all guest PDUs
+Host Display ID and remove all Guest PDUs